GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 #### Updates:
+- 22/10/2024:
+  - Unet and Controlnet Models Loader using ComfYUI nodes canceled, since I can't find a way to load them properly; more info at the end.
+  - Guide to change model used.
 - 20/10/2024: No more need to download tokenizers nor text encoders!
 Now comfyui clip loader works, and you can use your clip models.
 You can also use the Checkpoint Loader Simple node, to skip the clip selection part.
 - 10/2024: You don't need any more the diffusers vae, and can use the extension in low vram mode using `sequential_cpu_offload` (also thanks to [zmwv823](https://github.com/GiusTex/ComfyUI-DiffusersImageOutpaint/pull/4)) that pushes the vram usage from *8,3 gb* down to **_6 gb_**.

 #### To do list to [change model used](https://github.com/GiusTex/ComfyUI-DiffusersImageOutpaint/pull/14):
-- [x] ComfyUI Clip Loader Node
+- - [x] ComfyUI Clip Loader Node
-- [ ] ComfyUI Load Diffusion Model Node
+- ~[ ] ComfyUI Load Diffusion Model Node~
-- [ ] ComfyUI Load Conotrolnet Model Node
+- ~[ ] ComfyUI Load Conotrolnet Model Node~

 ## Installation
 - Download this extension or `git clone` it in comfyui/custom_nodes, then (if comfyui-manager didn't already install the requirements or you have missing modules), from comfyui virtual env write `cd your/path/to/this/extension` and `pip install -r requirements.txt`.